Telephone Number

 International Dialing Prefix

 A trunk prefix used to choose an international telephone circuit for establishing an international call is known as an international call prefix or dial out code.
 It's currently known as an IDD prefix (international direct dialing), and each country has its own NDD prefix (national direct dialing).
-Before dialing the country calling code and the destination phone number, you must first dial the international dialing prefix.
-It's the same thing as an international access code or an exit code.
-For calls to another country, a country's telephone numbering plan includes an international call prefix.

-Most nations, but not all, have adopted the sequence 00 as a standard for an international call prefix, as recommended by the International Telecommunication Union (ITU).
+Most countries, but not all, have adopted the sequence 00 as a standard for an international call prefix, as recommended by the International Telecommunication Union (ITU).
 The 00 prefix is used by some nations, followed by the international carrier code.